ethersphere/swarm/swarm/docs/smash/smash.rst

     \DHash_\depth(\CH_{\level-1}, \PH_{\level-1}, \level-1), & \text{otherwise}
     \end{cases}

 Given a Merkle proof then,  both the chunk hash and the audit hash can be verified.
-For the latter the auditor simply plugs in the salted segment (segment :math:`j` hashed together with the seed) and calculates the audit secret hash as the root using the same side hashes as the original proof (:numref:`figure %s <fig:ashproof>`).
+For the latter the auditor simply plugs in the salted segment (segment :math:`j` hashed together with the seed) and calculates the audit secret hash as the root using the same side hashes as the original proof (:numref:`Figure %s <fig:ashproof>`).

 ..  math::
     \AH_\level(\chunk, \seed) = \begin{cases}